Baldred of Tyninghame: Veneration

 Following Baldred's death on the site of this chapel, there was a dispute between the parishes of Auldhame, Tyninghame and Prestonkirk, as to which should have his body.
 The story goes that by the advice of a holy man, they spent the night in prayer.
 In the morning three bodies were found, in all respects alike, each in its winding sheet, prepared for burial.
 The story was probably invented to explain the claims of each church to house the shrine of Saint Baldred.

-Lying in the grounds of Tyninghame House is the 12th century St Baldred's Church.
+Lying in the grounds of Tyninghame House is the 12th-century St Baldred's Church.
 It traditionally stands on the site of his monastery which, according to the Melrose Chronicle, was eventually sacked by the Danes in 941.
 The Tyninghame body of Saint Baldred was removed to Durham Cathedral, by Alfred Westow, in the early 11th century.
 The church continued as the parish church until the village of Tyninghame was relocated to the west in 1761.
 Today, the ruins of church form little more than an architectural folly amongst the gardens of the house.
-At the parish church of Prestonkirk there existed, until 1770, when it was damaged by a builder, a statue of the saint much venerated by the local population.
+At the Prestonkirk Parish Church there existed, until 1770, when it was damaged by a builder, a statue of the saint much venerated by the local population.
 St Baldred's Well stands nearby which was "famed for its...healing qualities".
-Whitekirk parish church, celebrated in ancient times as a place of pilgrimage, also lays claim to this saint as the scene of his ministry, but A.E.
-Ritchie finds this doubtful.
+Whitekirk parish church, celebrated in ancient times as a place of pilgrimage, also lays claim to this saint as the scene of his ministry, but A. E. Ritchie finds this doubtful.

+In the calendar of saints of the Scottish Episcopal Church, Baldred is commemorated on 6 March.
+The Episcopalian church is North Berwick is dedicated to St Baldred.